Use organic, local ingredients whenever possible-

 I’ve experimented with this RICH yet surprisingly light cake for many years-

 It’s my favorite & regardless of friends & families dietary restrictions

 they LOVE it too-

-Rich coffee flavors runs throughout the cake & frosting-
+Rich coffee flavor runs throughout both cake & frosting.

-It pairs nicely with freshly churned vanilla ice cream & a hot cuppa-
+Serve with freshly churned vanilla ice cream & espresso.

 1 packet of Starbucks Italian roast “Via” plus 1/3 c. water